What Are the Different Types of Dentists & Dental Specialties?

 Clinical experience requirements are:

-After you have full GDC registration and a minimum of 2 years of postgraduate experience, you can apply for a specialty training programme.
+After you have full GDC registration and a minimum of 2 years of postgraduate experience, you can apply for a speciality training programme.

-Successful completion of the specialty training programme leads to a CCST (Certificate of Completion of Specialty Training), and you will be eligible to enter the GDC Specialist List.
+Successful completion of the speciality training programme leads to a CCST (Certificate of Completion of Specialty Training), and you will be eligible to enter the GDC Specialist List.

-NOTE: You are not required to join a specialist list to practice a particular specialty in the UK.
+NOTE: You are not required to join a specialist list to practice a particular speciality in the UK.
 However, you may only use the title 'specialist' if you are on that list.

 The duration of dental specialisation depends on the field you want to specialise in and the programme you apply for.
 Usually, it’s a minimum of 2 to 3 years.

-There are 13 dental specialties in the UK recognised by the General Dental Council.
-To be called a dental specialist, you must undergo advanced graduate training in one of the specialties listed below.
+There are 13 dental specialities in the UK recognised by the General Dental Council.
+To be called a dental specialist, you must undergo advanced graduate training in one of the specialities listed below.

-A full list of specialties in dentistry recognised by the GDC
+A full list of specialities in dentistry recognised by the GDC

 Dental and Maxillofacial Radiology